AntczakEI/stellarliftapp/_posts/2026-02-19-should-you-train-legs-with-muay-thai.md

 ## Sources and further reading

-The updated evidence in this guide was checked against systematic reviews on strength training in combat-sport athletes, concurrent training and resistance training to failure.
+The recommendations in this guide are informed by systematic reviews on strength training in combat-sport athletes, concurrent training and resistance training to failure.

 * Cid-Calfucura I et al. **Effects of Strength Training on Physical Fitness of Olympic Combat Sports Athletes: A Systematic Review.** International Journal of Environmental Research and Public Health.
 2023;20(4):3516.
 PMID: 36834211.
 DOI: 10.3390/ijerph20043516.